• Skip to content

 Cheating

 Sometimes school-age children cheat on schoolwork or sport because they don’t know how to cope with the disappointment of losing.
 Or they cheat because a task is too hard for them.
-Occasional cheating is usually harmless, but if cheating becomes a pattern, you might need to step in.
-Talking about rules and fairness is often a good way to start with school-age children.
+Occasional cheating is usually harmless, but if cheating becomes a pattern, you might need to talk with your child about rules and fairness.

 Fighting